CS 261: Optimization and Algorithmic Paradigm

 for the fastest response time.

-).
-Please use the forum often, since your questions may get answered by other students and other students may also benefit from answers by the course staff.
+and use it often, since your questions may get answered by other students.

-The first half of the class will use Linear Programming as a lens to study several classical algorithmic problems: max-flow, matchings, min-cost flow and applications, convex optimization, sequential decision making, and approximation algorithms.
-We will then spend some time discussing sketching, an increasingly useful tool in algorithms design, getting an introduction to Bayesian decision making, and exploring approximation algorithms.
-We will also discuss special topics like stable marriages and market equilibria.
+The first half of the class will use Linear Programming as a lens to study several classical problems: max-flow, matchings, min-cost flow and applications, game theory, and sequential decision making.
+We will then spend some time discussing sketching, an increasingly useful tool in algorithms design and its application, getting an introduction to Bayesian decision making, and exploring approximation algorithms.
+We will also see applications to market-design.